Bis (Japanese idol group): 2019–2021: Second reformation and Lookie

 Their second album, Lookie, was released in February 2020.
 Their first EP, Anti Conformist Superstar, was released in August, followed by their second EP, Killing Idols, in February 2021.
 They released their second single, "Touch Me / Love" in May.
+On November 3, they released a split single with ZOC.
 On November 4, Nano3 joined the group.
 In December, they released the cover album Bis Dive into Rocks.

+2022–2025: Never Mind and disbandment

 On February 18, 2022, Toggy went on hiatus due to a leg injury.
 The group's third single, "Da Da Da Dance Song", was also released in February, followed by their fourth single, "Hey Boy Hey Girl" in July.
 On July 18, Chantmonkee left Bis.
 On October 14, Hyuga was unveiled as a new member of the group.
-Ito Musensiteebu and Neo Trees graduated from the group on January 8, 2023.